YongoDavid/Demo-2024-May/README.md

 May-03-2024
-programming gets very tiring when there is slow or no progress at all with a project. i am currently facing another issue with the Uderika project.
+programming gets very tiring when there is slow or no progress at all with a project. i am currently facing another issue with the Uderika project. i am going too redo the fetch API and hopefully it all works out.